Working time limits (the 48-hour week)

 All adult workers are entitled to one day off a week.
 Days off can be averaged over a two-week period, meaning you are entitled to two days off a fortnight.

-Adult workers are entitled to a rest break of 20 minutes if you have to work more than six hours at a stretch.
+Adult workers are entitled to a rest break of 20 minutes if you have to work more than six hours at a time.

 What counts as work?